johann-solo/oliveandmango.github.io/site/content/blog/2020-06-04-homemade-sour-cream-glazed-doughnuts.md

 </br>
 </br>

 You all know I’m not into any thing deep fried.
 But when hubby requests doughnuts - I make doughnuts.
 We have a lot of amazing doughnut shops in the area and so he doesn’t ask often but considering the circumstances - homemade everything is in order.
 Hubby goes nuts for any doughnuts - me; not so much.
 My weakness though is a good sour cream glazed doughnut.
-I will never pass up a sour cream glazed doughnut or doughnut whole (Tim Bit).
+I will never pass up a sour cream glazed doughnut or doughnut hole (Tim Bit).
 So I decided to make some at home.
 Crazy idea right- the smarter thing would have been to make my least favorite doughnut then there would be zero temptation to eat the whole dozen.
 Obviously today wasnt for smart decisions.
 You will definitely thank me for that bad decision just like my family did.
 </br>
 </br>
 ![Homemade Sour Cream Glazed Doughnuts](/images/uploads/2020_06_04_homemade_sour_cream_glazed_doughnuts_3.jpg)